Oblomov/xdpi/README.md

 information (which lacks physical dimensions, and is thus not directly useful to determine output DPI) is also presented.

+Auto-computed per-monitor/per-output UI scaling factors are also shown, computed based on a reference 96 DPI.
+Each scaling factor is computed as a single-precision floating-point integer, and four values are shown:

+* the floor (largest integer no larger than),
+* the value itself,
+* the rounded value (closest integer),
+* and the ceiling (smallest integer no smaller than).

+For each monitor/output, both the native scaling factors (based on the reported DPI) and the prorated factors (which take into account the ratio of the core DPI to the primary output DPI) are shown.

-To improve the usefulness of `xdpi` as a debugging tool, we also show the content of the following known-relevant environment variables, if set:
+Finally, to improve the usefulness of `xdpi` as a debugging tool, we also show the content of the following known-relevant environment variables, if set: